 A waxing gibbous moon appears high in the east at sunset.
 It’s more than half-lighted, but less than full.

 Any moon that appears more than half lighted but less than full is called a gibbous moon.
 The word gibbous comes from a root word that means hump-backed.
-You can see the hump-backed shape of the waxing gibbous moon.
+A gibbous moon can also be a waning gibbous, in the week between full moon and last quarter moon.

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.

 Where’s the moon?
 First quarter

 Deborah Byrd created the EarthSky radio series in 1991 and EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.